alegrigoriev/AlegrDiff/ReadMe.txt

 3. Can you lower task priority when scanning files - the computer stalls!

 2. Show number of identical and different files in the status line.
-Show confirmation dialog if file comparision or fingerprint calculation is canceled.
+Show confirmation dialog if fingerprint calculation is canceled.

 Open and read several files (up to one directory) at once Make icons for the resizeable dialogs